Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 There are varying reports on what happened next but it appears that on the morning of Friday, December 3, Christie and her husband had an argument and he packed his bags to spend the weekend with Miss Neele in Godalming.
 Archie had apparently asked Agatha for a divorce and she had rejected it.
 She didn’t believe in divorce but she was unable to find a way to break the impasse.

 So everybody waited… and waited.
 It was nearly a week later before word came in that Christie might be in Harrogate in Yorkshire.
 Calder was able to learn that several staff and guests at the Hydropathic Hotel, one of the larger establishments in this old spa town, felt that one of their fellow guests, a Mrs. Teresa Neele of South Africa, bore a striking resemblance to the photos of the red haired Mrs. Christie published in the newspapers.
 Apparently this Teresa Neele herself agreed with other hotel guests that there was a resemblance to Mrs. Christie and they laughed it off, but all the same she took a keen interest in the latest newspaper reports on the search.

 Calder hurried up to Harrogate ahead of the police and confronted “Teresa Neele” in the Hydro Hotel before Christie’s husband got there to check for himself.
 The woman did not deny being Mrs. Christie, but claimed to be suffering from amnesia, a story Calder did not buy.
 As he later stated publicly, there was no “Teresa Neele” lurking in the self-possessed woman he met.
 This is supported by the fact that Mrs. Christie had apparently lost a diamond ring at Harrods in London the week before, and she wrote to them from Harrogate describing it and asking it to be forwarded to Mrs. Teresa Neele at her hotel, which Harrods duly did.
 She would have lost the ring as Agatha Christie, so why was it Teresa Neele who retrieved it from Harrods?
 Calder also discovered that she had a money belt on her, which not only explains her spending freely in Harrogate but also some premeditation.
-When Archie Christie arrived in Harrogate to identify his wife, courtesy of the Yorkshire police, she did not deny being Mrs. Christie, but she continued to claim she was suffering from amnesia and that she had no idea how she came to be in Harrogate.
+The press, the police and Archie went to the hotel to confront Agatha, who at first recognised her husband as her brother.
+She did not deny being Mrs. Christie, but she continued to claim she was suffering from amnesia and that she had no idea how she came to be in Harrogate.
+After an awkward dinner Agatha understood where she was and, escorted by her husband, headed back to London.

 Calder had no doubt that a gifted writer like Christie could pull off a stunt surrounding her disappearance.
 The press have always been a fairly cynical bunch, but that’s based on experiences close up with human nature, such as it is.
 Calder also knew that Christie had begun a relationship with Collins, a very savvy publishing firm, who knew the value of good publicity.
 Like most of the press, Calder assumed that the sharp intelligence displayed in The Murder of Roger Ackroyd must be at the root of her disappearance, and this was supported by a most unlikely source — her husband — in the week that followed.
 He declared to the Daily News: “My wife said to me, some time ago, that she could disappear at will and would defy anyone to find her.
 This shows that the possibility of engineering her disappearance was running through her mind.”
 The fact that he said this to the press upset a lot of people but he had one advantage they didn’t: he knew he hadn’t murdered his wife.
 Archie Christie also told the press that suicide was not part of his wife’s moral philosophy of life and was therefore out of the question.
 Archie turned out to be right, though he was roundly criticized for his tactlessness, so the point is, she did know how to stage her disappearance.